Kokalasaiteja/Student-Data-Form/README.md

 -> cd student-data-form

 ### 2. Update the Google Script URL

 -> In form.js, replace the googleScriptURL with your own Google Apps Script deployment URL:
 -> const googleScriptURL = 'YOUR_DEPLOYED_SCRIPT_URL';

 ---
 ## 📖 Google Apps Script Setup Guide

 ### 🧪 How to Use
--> Fill in the Name, Email, Contact Info, and Upload a Screenshot.
+-> Fill in the Name, Email, Contact Numer, and Upload a Screenshot.

 -> Click Submit – data is sent to Google Sheet + image to Google Drive.